fchwallet/freedrive/freedrive.md

 ### Create - Create Freedrive Transaction

-This transaction defines the properties, metadata and freedrive itself.
+This transaction defines the metadata, and freedrive itself.

 **Transaction inputs**: Any number of inputs or content of inputs, in any order.